ONEWORLD: Four new members by 2026– Fiji Airways, Hawaiian Airlines, Oman Air, and Starlux

 Expanding alliances are nearly always good news for frequent flyers, as they lead to a wider choice for the redemption of points.

 To balance that, they are inherently anti-competitive, and tend to limit choice, and prices.
-Double edged sword.
+Double-edged sword.

-While there is still two years to wait before full integration, Hawaiian fares and redemptions will likely become visible on Alaskan booking portals.
+While there are still two years to wait before full integration, Hawaiian fares and redemptions will likely become visible on Alaska booking portals.
 It should also be possible to transfer points on a one-for-one ratio between the two frequent flyer schemes, Alaska Mileage Plan and HawaiianMiles.
 We should also see some status reciprocity.
 That will mean that HawaiianMiles members should be able to access the perks of flying with OneWorld airlines too.